Neilrw86/Nas-Automation/README.md

 # HomeLab Automation Repository

-**Goal is to be a self-contained repository for convering NAS hosts into a k3s cluster w/ services**
+**Goal is to be a self-contained repository for convering NAS hosts into a k8s cluster w/ services**

 ## TODO

 **pre-req**
 - create baseline k8s deployment (use homer)
 - plan storage for the cluster
+- map needed PV's for home media migration

 - create runner